edwinsoto88/capstoneproject/README.md

  - [X] **Ride History:** Passengers can view their ride history, including the pick-up and drop-off locations, date and time, and the driver's information.
  - [ ] **Cancellation of Ride:** Passengers can cancel a ride request before it is accepted by a driver.
 Once a ride is accepted by a driver, the passenger will be charged a cancellation fee.
 If a driver cancels a ride, they will not receive payment for that ride and their acceptance rate will be affected.

-See the [open issues](https://github.com/beion2000/capstoneproject/issues) for a full list of proposed features (and known issues).

 Project Link: [https://github.com/beion2000/capstoneproject](https://github.com/beion2000/capstoneproject)